Children Under a Palm: Ownership controversy

-The painting was featured in the second episode of the BBC TV programme, Fake or Fortune?
+The painting was featured in the second episode of the first series of the BBC TV programme, Fake or Fortune?
 Mr. Mould took it to New York to be sold by Sotheby's.
 They confirmed the attribution and valued it at over $100,000.
 It was included in their sale on 21 May 2009.
 It appeared in the catalogue without any reference to having been found; it was described simply as "private collection, 1987".
 A preview of the sale appeared in the Daily Telegraph.
 Miss Varney was flown to New York to observe the sale.

 On the day before the sale, Simon Murray (the great grandson of Sir Henry Blake) claimed ownership of the painting on behalf of the family.
 Tom Christopherson, European General Counsel for Sotheby's, said that the Murrays were contacted by Sotheby's, as part of routine due diligence, prior to the auction.
 Sotheby's were told that the family had no record of owning a painting by Winslow Homer.
 Mr. Murray, however, holds that Sotheby's never discussed the painting with his family and that his mother was unaware of the sale until she saw a report in the Telegraph.
 Mr. Murray initially offered Miss Varney 25% of the sale proceeds as a "finder's fee".
 She rejected this offer and the parties initially agreed to continue the sale and resolve the dispute afterwards.
 On the day of the sale, however, Mr. Murray changed his mind.
 He offered 30% as a finder's fee, but without an agreement, he would no longer support the sale of the painting at auction.
 Miss Varney rejected the revised offer and Sotheby's followed their normal policy, withdrawing the painting because they could not guarantee a good title to anyone who bought the work.
 The painting was withdrawn with only three lots to go - unusually close to the sale time.